Thrush (bird): Genera

-See list of thrush species for more detail.

 Cooking

 The thrush is one of the many kinds of small bird that have in the past been trapped and eaten in much of Europe; the practice is now rare.
 Among traditional ways of cooking thrush were with polenta or grilled on a skewer, in Italy; with juniper berries in Belgium; and made into a pâté or terrine.
 The French cook and cookery writer Marie-Antoine Carême recommended cooking thrushes in crépinettes and serving with sauce Périgueux.